M66B/FairEmail/FAQ.md

 this is even less secure, because Google is involved, too, without providing much benefit.

 You can show images and original messages by default for trusted senders on a case-by-case basis by checking *Do not ask this again for ...*.
-You might need to reset the questions via a button in the miscellaneous-settings tab page.
+You might need to reset the questions via a button in the miscellaneous-settings tab page, as well as to disable *Remove tracking parameters by default*.

 <br />